Presenter: Nancy Geruntino, MA, SLP

 "A strategic way to teach /r/ to speech students.
 I knew /r/ was pronounced in different ways depending on what vowel or blend surrounded the /r/, but I never realized there was a certain way per sound that was consistent.
 I can't wait to use this with my students who have been working on /r/ for a long time and letting them analyze it to take responsibility and help them generalize and master the /r/.
 I loved speaker's enthusiasm and watching the progress of the conversational speech after the year of speech."
 A.P.
 (Mar.
 2023)

-"The instructional cues and methods made the course easy to understand and easy to implement.
+"The instructional cues and methods made this course easy to understand and easy to implement.
 Clearly presented and thoroughly explained my questions before I could form them."
 T.F.
 (Mar.
 2023)

 "I liked the video demonstrations of methodologies with older students as well as young ones.
 The thumb exercise to assist in placement and production of the "cup" position of the tongue was helpful."
 S.A.
 (Mar.
 2023)